 Parole & Probation Programs

-The Drug Treatment Court program is a collaborative effort that provides offenders an opportunity to address their serious substance abuse issues in an intensely supervised environment.
+The Drug Treatment Court program is a collaborative effort that provides clients an opportunity to address their serious substance abuse issues in an intensely supervised environment.
 Individuals who successfully complete Drug Treatment Court are diverted from incarceration in local jails or state prisons.
 Benton County’s Drug Treatment Court is nationally recognized as one of ten mentor courts in the country selected to assist other jurisdictions in developing and improving their Drug Court programs.

 A Parole & Probation Officer with specialized sex offender training is assigned to the sex offender case load.
 This program provides specialized supervision, community notification, sex offender treatment, polygraph examinations, and accountability for individuals under supervision for sexually-related offenses.
 Sex offender treatment groups are cognitive-based programs designed to address thinking errors and thereby change behavior.